thisismohsinsyed/Parkinson-Disease-Prediction-Using-Machine-Learning/README.md

 ```

 ## Usage
 The script can be executed in a Python environment that supports Jupyter Notebook or as a standalone Python script.
-Ensure the dataset file `Parkinsson disease.csv` is in the root directory.
+Ensure the dataset file `Parkinsson disease.csv` can be downloaded from the link mentioned above.

 ## Model Description
 The logistic regression model was trained after preprocessing the data which involved scaling features between -1 and 1 and handling missing values.
 The features were selected based on their correlation and impact on the model's accuracy.